Health Protection (Coronavirus, International Travel) (England) Regulations 2020: Arrivals banned

-Direct passenger flights from Argentina, Brazil, Cape Verde, Chile, and Portugal are banned, as are ferries or other passenger vessels arriving from Portugal.
-Exemptions apply to UK government planes or vessels, emergency landings or moorings, and air ambulances.
+Direct passenger flights from Argentina, Brazil, Cape Verde, Chile, and Portugal were banned, as were ferries or other passenger vessels arriving from Portugal.
+Exemptions applied to UK government planes or vessels, emergency landings or moorings, and air ambulances.

 Requirement for negative coronavirus test

 The Regulations were amended with effect from 15 January 2021 by SI 2021/38.
-From that date, a passenger arriving in England from outside the Common Travel Area has to possess a notification of a negative COVID-19 test from a sample taken no more than three days before they departed for the UK, unless exempt.
-NHS tests are not accepted.
+From that date, a passenger arriving in England from outside the Common Travel Area had to possess a notification of a negative COVID-19 test from a sample taken no more than three days before they departed for the UK, unless exempt.
+NHS tests were not accepted.